 MAKE TROUBLE 2018

-Please read below about the PHILOSOPHY, TRAINING and PERFORMANCE for the program.
-As always, we welcome students from around the world.
+We welcome students from around the world.
 Check out our 2016 ensembles and you will see how we come from all over the map, a range of academic institutions and experiences.
-This diversity and international collaboration is at the heart of our Make Trouble ensembles.
+This diversity and international collaboration is at the heart of our work.

-APPLICATION DEADLINE: We will take applications until March 25th, 2018.
+We will take applications until April 1st, 2018.
 Applications will be reviewed as they come in.
-All applicants will be contacted for interviews by April 8th.
+All applicants will be contacted for interviews by April 9th.
 There is no fee to apply.
 Open to current university students and recently graduated university students.

 At least one of the plays will be performed as part of the Lumina Festival of the Arts at the end of July.